Welcome to Renegades Brazil, beaches!

 In conclusion, America is like a giant vampire squid wrapped around the face of humanity, relentlessly jamming its hamburgers and cell phones into everyone’s mouths with one tentacle and sucking all the money from their pockets with another — this to paraphrase Matt Taibbi.

-I therefore completely and unequivocally renounce my U.S. citizenship … unless of course you are a foreign immigration official, or cute Brazilian girl who likes Americans.
+I therefore completely and unequivocally renounce my U.S. ties … unless of course you are a foreign immigration official, or cute Brazilian girl who likes Americans.

 Welcome to Rio de Janeiro